pwmcintyre/sdlc/slides.md

 </div>
 </div>

-Shipping imperfect software beats perfect software that never ships. {.fragment}
+Shipping imperfect software beats perfect software that never ships.

 Note: You'll constantly balance quality vs. speed.
 The key is knowing which tradeoffs are acceptable and which aren't.
 Security?
 Non-negotiable.
 Refactoring that function?
 Can wait.